fabilou/2025_fabilou.eu/README.md

 The code base to my portfolio website.
-Ceck it out at https://fabilou.eu
+Check it out at https://fabilou.eu